coredns/coredns/plugin/geoip/README.md

 ```

 * **DBFILE** the mmdb database file path.
 * `edns-subnet`: Optional.
 Use [EDNS0 subnet](https://en.wikipedia.org/wiki/EDNS_Client_Subnet) (if present) for Geo IP instead of the source IP of the DNS request.
-This helps with identifying the closest source IP address as well as making GeoIP testing easy: `dig +subnet=1.2.3.4 @dns-server.example.com www.geo-aware.com`.
+This helps identifying the closest source IP address through intermediary DNS resolvers, and it also makes GeoIP testing easy: `dig +subnet=1.2.3.4 @dns-server.example.com www.geo-aware.com`.

 ## Examples